ahmedafifiabodu/The-Green-Python/README.md

 ## Contributing

 Your contributions can help "The Green Python" grow and evolve!
-Whether it's a new feature, a bug fix, or an improvement, your input is welcome.
-Feel free to fork the repository and submit a pull request.
+Your input is welcome whether it's a new feature, a bug fix, or an improvement.
+Please feel free to fix the repository and submit a pull request.

 ## License